NicolasSlenko/CAI4104FinalProject/README.md

 - Uses ReduceLROnPlateau scheduler to reduce learning rate by factor of 0.5 when validation accuracy plateaus for 4 consecutive epochs
 - Saves the best model during training as `checkpoints/early_stop_model.pth`
 - Saves the final model after training as `checkpoints/final_model.pth`
+- Tracks and saves training history (loss and accuracy) for later visualization

 ## Model Training